 - If you use windows 10 professional, click the blue button with the text “Get Docker” to download it.

-- If you use an older Windows version, you need to click here to get Docker Toolbox which can run in other windows except windows 10.
+- If you use an older Windows version, you need to click here to get Docker Desktop which can run in other windows except windows 10.

-- I just installed Docker Toolbox for windows because my os is windows 7, you can click here to get help documents for installation.
+- I just installed Docker Desktop for windows because my os is windows 7, you can click here to get help documents for installation.

-- After install you need to click the “Quickstart Terminal” shortcut icon on the desktop or windows startup menu to initiate and start the docker-machine in windows.
+- After installation, you need to click the “Quickstart Terminal” shortcut icon on the desktop or windows startup menu to initiate and start the docker-machine in windows.

-- After started run “docker info” in the command console to verify that the installation and startup success.
+- After starting run “docker info” in the command console to verify the installation and startup success.